darwino/darwino-documentation/Developer Guide/Developing a Darwino Mobile Application 2. Developing for Android.md

 - addApplicationServiceFactories() - allows the creation of custom application services
 - addLibrariesServiceFactories() - let you load libraries that register services through extension points.
 It will find an extension point for HTTPServiceFactory and it will add the result of that extension point.
 This lets you drop the library into the project and have its services automatically registered.

 You can override any of these methods to stop it from registering its services.
-For example, if you wont be using the social services, you can override addSocialServiceFactories() and stop the services from being loaded.
+For example, if you won't be using the social services, you can override addSocialServiceFactories() and stop the services from being loaded.

 The wizard’s output for a native app is smaller; there is no HTTP server included.
 The wizard will generate the DarwinoApplication class and the MainActivity, but it will leave creating the UI to the developer.